Shays's Rebellion: Rebellion

 General Lincoln immediately began marching west from Worcester with the 3,000 men that had been mustered.
 The rebels moved generally north and east to avoid him, eventually establishing a camp at Petersham, Massachusetts.
 They raided the shops of local merchants for supplies along the way and took some of the merchants hostage.
 Lincoln pursued them and reached Pelham on February 2, around 20 mi from Petersham.
-He led his militia on a forced march to Petersham through a bitter snowstorm on the night of February 3–4, arriving early in the morning.
+He led his militia on a forced march to Petersham through a bitter snowstorm on the night of February 3, arriving early in the morning.
 They surprised the rebel camp so thoroughly that the rebels scattered "without time to call in their out parties or even their guards".
 Lincoln claimed to have captured 150 men but none of them were officers, and historian Leonard Richards has questioned the veracity of the report.
 Most of the leadership escaped north into New Hampshire and Vermont, where they were sheltered despite repeated demands that they be returned to Massachusetts for trial.

 Aftermath

 This monument marks the location of the final Shays's Rebellion battle in Sheffield, Massachusetts.

 Lincoln's march marked the end of large-scale organized resistance.
 Ringleaders who eluded capture fled to neighboring states, and pockets of local resistance continued.
 Some rebel leaders sought assistance from Lord Dorchester, the British governor of the Province of Quebec who reportedly promised assistance in the form of Mohawk warriors led by Joseph Brant.
 Dorchester's proposal was vetoed in London, however, and no assistance came to the rebels.
 The same day that Lincoln arrived at Petersham, the state legislature passed bills authorizing a state of martial law and giving the governor broad powers to act against the rebels.
 The bills also authorized state payments to reimburse Lincoln and the merchants who had funded the army and authorized the recruitment of additional militia.
 On February 16, 1787, the Massachusetts legislature passed the Disqualification Act to prevent a legislative response by rebel sympathizers.
 This bill forbade any acknowledged rebels from holding a variety of elected and appointed offices.

 Most of Lincoln's army melted away in late February as enlistments expired, and he commanded only 30 men at a base in Pittsfield by the end of the month.
-In the meantime, around 120 rebels had regrouped in New Lebanon, New York, and they crossed the border on February 27, marching first on Stockbridge, a major market town in the southwestern corner of the state.
-They raided the shops of merchants and the homes of merchants and local professionals, establishing an operational headquarters at Bingham's Tavern.
+In the meantime, around 120 rebels had regrouped in New Lebanon, New York, and they crossed the border on February 27, marching first on Stockbridge, a major market town in the southwestern corner of Massachusetts.
+They raided merchants' shops and the homes of merchants and local professionals, establishing an operational headquarters at Bingham's Tavern.
 This came to the attention of Brigadier John Ashley, who mustered a force of around 80 men and caught up with the rebels in nearby Sheffield late in the day for the bloodiest encounter of the rebellion: 30 rebels were wounded (one mortally), at least one government soldier was killed, and many were wounded.

 Ashley was further reinforced after the encounter, and he reported taking 150 prisoners.